+Bonding with Your Dog—Are You Doing it Properly?
 Bonding in animal behavior is a biological process in which individuals of the same or different species develop a connection.
 The function of bonding is to facilitate co-operation.

-Parents and offspring develop strong bonds so that the former take care of the latter and the latter accept the teachings of the former.
+Parents and offspring develop powerful bonds so that the former take care of the latter and the latter accept the teachings of the former.
 This serves both parties best.
-As a result of filial bonding, offspring and parents or foster parents develop an attachment.
+Because of filial bonding, offspring and parents or foster parents develop an attachment.
 This attachment ceases to be important once the juvenile reaches adulthood, but may have long-term effects upon subsequent social behavior.

-Males and females of social species develop strong bonds during courtship motivating them to care for their progeny, so they increase their chances of the survival of 50% of their genes.
+Males and females of social species develop strong bonds during courtship, motivating them to care for their progeny, so they increase their chances of the survival of 50% of their genes.

 Social animals develop bonds by living together and having to fend for their survival day after day.
 Grooming, playing, mutual feeding, all have a relevant role in bonding.
 Intense experiences do too.
 Between adults, surviving moments of danger together seems to be strongly bonding.

-Bonding behavior like grooming and feeding seems to release neurotransmitters (e.g., oxytocin), which lowers innate defensiveness, increasing the chances of bonding.
+Bonding behavior such as grooming and feeding seems to release neurotransmitters (e.g., oxytocin), which lowers innate defensiveness, increasing the chances of bonding.
 We often mention bonding together with imprinting.
 Even though imprinting is bonding, not all bonding is imprinting.

-Imprinting describes any kind of phase-sensitive learning (learning occurring at a particular age or a particular life stage) that is rapid and apparently independent of the consequences of behavior.
-Some animals appear to be preprogrammed to learn about certain aspects of the environment during particular sensitive phases of their development.
-The learning is pre-programmed in the sense that it will occur without any obvious reinforcement or punishment.
+Imprinting describes any phase-sensitive learning (learning occurring at a particular age or a specific life stage) that is rapid and (apparently) independent of the consequences of behavior.
+Some animals appear pre-programmed to learn about certain aspects of the environment during particular sensitive phases of their development.
+The learning is pre-programmed in the sense that it will occur with no apparent reinforcement or punishment.